Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 Tips for the long term

-Have a look at our feelings pages for information and tips on different experiences you might be having, including where to get support.
+Have a look at our feelings pages for advice on different experiences you might be having, and where to get support.

 How to speak to your GP